bixb922/crank-organ/doc-software/README.md

 Most code, especially the MIDI file parser, has been tested extensively, although I keep making changes.
 I have tried tested all options under many circumstances.
 Please report problems as github issue.

-The following features need more testing or development:

-* Sensor for crank speed to influence playback speed.
-Pending to test and for more adjustments.

 The microphone option for tuning has now been tested and updated.

+The crank option has now been tested.
+I am trying out different sensors for crank rotation and will document those when concluding tests.

 # Troubleshooting
 If you added tunes to the tunelib folder of the microcontroller, and they do not appear in the tunelist, please click the Edit Tunelib button on the main page to have the new files and changes recognized.